swc-nw/r-novice-gapminder/05-data-structures-part2.md

 > ## Learning objectives {.objectives}
 >
 > * Become familiar with data frames
-> * To be able to read in regular data into R
+> * Be able to read in regular data into R
 >

 ### Data frames

 Data frames are similar to matrices, except each column can be a different atomic type.
+A data frames is the standard structure for storing and manipulating rectangular data sets.
 Underneath the hood, data frames are really lists, where each element is an atomic vector, with the added restriction that they're all the same length.
-As you will see, if we pull out one column of a data frame, we will have a vector.
+As you will see, if we pull out one column of a data frame,we will have a vector.
+You will probably find that data frames are more complicated than vectors and other data structures we have considered, but they provide powerful capabilities.

 Data frames can be created manually with the `data.frame` function: